 Some of the advances that helped this process included: improvements in grinding and mixing machines; the use of precipitated powders which were purer, had smaller particles and were consistent from batch to batch; the increased use of proprietary powder bases; developments in technologies that enabled individual base powder particles to be colour-coated, thereby ensuring a more even colour distribution; and the use of new materials such as plastics.

 See also: The Bite Test

 Early attempts to solve the spilling problem saw some manufacturers put the powder into a removable sachet bag contained in the box.
 Covered in boxes were also made so that the user had to remove a thin covering of paper under the lid to get access to the powder the box contained.
 This prevented spilling in the shop but the customer could not see the colour and had to turn the box over to determine the colour shade stamped on the back.
-After moisture-proof Cellophane was developed in 1927, some manufacturers fitted the paper cover with a little circular Cellophane window, or replaced it entirely with Cellophane to enable the powder to be seen in the box.
+After moisture-proof Cellophane was developed in 1927, some manufacturers fitted the paper cover with a little circular Cellophane window, or replaced the cover entirely with Cellophane to enable the powder to be seen in the box.